 - i.
-All of the students (5 out of 5) on the thesis-track either met or exceeded expectations at the annual graduate student research symposium on April 9th via Zoom.
-Three of them were first year and two of them were second year students.
-Four students exceeded expectations and one student met expectations according to rubrics completed by faculty members who attended the symposium. - ii.
-The student on the non-thesis track met expectations at the oral comprehensive exam.
+All of the students (four first year and two second year students) on the thesistrack either met or exceeded expectations who presented research posters at the annual graduate student research symposium on April 22nd.
+Five students exceeded expectations and one student met expectations according to rubrics completed by faculty members who attended the symposium. - ii.
+Five students on the non-thesis track met expectations at the oral comprehensive exam.
+Two students on the non-thesis track performed at a higher level in oral communication.